Why I Flipped Two Legendary Hip-Hop Records Into a Tech House Track

 Running at 128 BPM in B♭ Minor, the track takes the iconic melody from “I Got 5 On It” and the unmistakable vocal from “No Flockin,” and drives them forward with a brand new Tech House groove.
 Punchy drums, rolling basslines, and hypnotic percussion bring that nostalgia into a modern dancefloor setting.

-“Project Baby (Flipped Edit)” will officially drop on March 31, 2026.
+“Project Baby (Flipped Edit)” will officially drop on April 10, 2026.
 For me, this track really represents where my sound comes from — house music at its core, but always influenced by the hip-hop records that shaped me early on.

 — XCENTRiC®